I have always made sense of the world by creating.

-I think many of us are searching for the same thing in the midst of all this: clarity, meaning and a way of living that feels more grounded and intentional.
+I think many of us are looking for something steadier: a way of living that feels more grounded and intentional.

-Through essays and visual work, I explore the relationship between attention, beauty and truth — the ways language, culture and environment quietly shape our perception and what it takes to remain thoughtful in a culture increasingly defined by distraction and performance.
+Through writing and visual work, I explore the relationship between attention, beauty and truth.
+I am interested in the ways language, culture and our surroundings quietly shape how we see, and what it takes to remain thoughtful in a world increasingly defined by distraction and performance.

-The aim is not to compete with the noise, but to offer an alternative: work that values depth over immediacy and reflection over reaction.
-In a culture shaped by endless consumption, my work is an invitation to slow down, pay attention and live more deliberately.
+My aim is not to compete with the noise, but to offer an alternative: work that values depth over immediacy, reflection over reaction and creation over endless consumption.

 Explore